-That is of course well back above the 175.00-.50 range, possibly based on what is still a very challenged COVID-19 outlook and looming potential miss on the critical Brexit negotiations deadline.
+That was of course well back above the 175.00-.50 range, possibly based on what is still a very challenged COVID-19 outlook and the previous looming potential miss on the critical Brexit negotiations deadline.

 Yet the real GLOBAL GOVVIES story on further near-term economic weakness is in Europe as the MARCH BUND FUTURE at a 2.30 premium to the DECEMBER BUND FUTURE on that typically early Tuesday expiration.

-It was therefore above important 177.00-.50 congestion as well as the early-March DOWN Closing Price Reversal, and also immediately pushed above the key Tolerance of that range at the early August 178.01 9-month trading high.
-This is of course on the back of that far more problematic European economic outlook, as reinforced by Madame Lagarde's most recent press conference.
+It was therefore above important 177.00-.50 congestion as well as the early-March DOWN Closing Price Reversal.

+It was also immediately pushed above the key Tolerance of that range at the early August 178.01 9-month trading high.
+This was of course on the back of that far more problematic European outlook, as reinforced by Madame Lagarde's most recent press conference.

-However, it has fallen back quite a bit from the 178.01 area, with the recent push for much more Euro-zone stimulus leaving it below the 177.50-.00 support once again.
-It had been violated several times since mid-January, with the market back below it at present despite recent temporary recoveries.
-The next lower support remains 175.00-.50 congestion.
+However, it had fallen back quite a bit from the 178.01 area, with the push at that time for much more Euro-zone stimulus leaving it below the 177.50-.00 support once again.
+It had been violated several times since mid-January, with the market back below it despite previous temporary recoveries.
+With it recently below next major support at the 175.00-.50 congestion, it also vigorously retested the 173.00-172.50 congestion last week prior to rebounding.